 - When defining the cell extent, you may prefer to work in the 2D view. - The Geometry Cell can be any shape.
-However, we recommend that you create a cell that is reasonably square or rectangular, and that you avoid a long, thin rectangle. - If there are multiple Geometry Cells, ensure that they do not overlap. - 3.
-Define the top and bottom boundaries of the Geometry Cell to contain the Location Cells (and Sensor Groups).
+However, we recommend that you create a cell that is reasonably square or rectangular, and that you avoid a long, thin rectangle. - If there are multiple Geometry Cells, ensure that they do not overlap. - You can display geometry and location cells additional to the cell you are creating by selecting the checkboxes beside their names in the SHOW CELLS list.
+The additional selected cells are shown as gray rectangles.
+Use the Show all and Show none buttons to select or unselect all cells. - To fine tune the position of a point, click on it and enter the x and y co-ordinates in the editor.